helium/HIP/0046-lorawan-netid-routing.md

 Join frames are routed on the Helium Network thanks to the filters maintained by each OUI.
 These filters are written onto the blockchain by the OUI operator and indicate interest in purchasing those Join frames that have matching (JoinEui, DevEui).
-When a hotspot (LoRaWAN gateway) receives a Join packet, it will cycle through each OUI and each filter for each OUI to check if they are interested in this Join frame.
+When a Hotspot (LoRaWAN gateway) receives a Join packet, it will cycle through each OUI and each filter for each OUI to check if they are interested in this Join frame.